What's the Difference Between Embezzlement and False Pretense

 Please speak with legal counsel, experienced in handling criminal cases, without delay.
 The attorneys at Powers Law Firm help people with a wide range of different legal matters in both North Carolina and South Carolina, including DWIs, misdemeanors, felonies, traffic violations, and expungements.

-Attorney Bill Powers and Attorney Megan Powell are licensed only in North Carolina.
+Attorney Bill Powers is licensed only in North Carolina.
 Attorney Chris Beddow is licensed in both South Carolina and North Carolina.

 If you have been charged with Embezzlement or Obtaining Property by False Pretenses, we would be happy to speak with you about your case.
 For criminal cases, we offer completely free and confidential consultations.